vmware-tanzu/community-edition/docs/site/content/docs/latest/delete-mgmt.md

    tanzu management-cluster delete my-aws-mgmt-cluster --force
    ```

-**IMPORTANT**: Do not change context or edit the `.kube-tkg/config` file while Tanzu Commuity Edition operations are running.
+**IMPORTANT**: Do not change context or edit the `.kube-tkg/config` file while Tanzu Community Edition operations are running.